VenkataIla/hello-ui/README.md

 you can find

 ### Run Docker from local
-docker run -p 8080:8080 hello
+docker run -p 3000:3000 hello-ui

-### Test application in local
+### Test the backedn application in local
 http://localhost:8080/hello
 the result will be : Hello Stakater